 If you want to understand what’s going on, you need to find the right method.
 Explaining ignotum per ignotum does not make much sense, but as soon as you find a way to change it into ignotum per notum, you will easily get the idea of any process taking place.

 Let’s take an example: building an application is quite similar to building a house.
 At the very beginning you need to make some kind of an outline (you call it a ‘mockup’), get the architect’s sketch.
 Then you get a building project and choose the technologies you will be using.
 After you are finished with the projects, you take care of the foundations and the shell building – that’s the backend.
 At this point, the house fulfills its basic functions: it is solid, it will protect you from bad weather conditions.
 But something is still missing: you want your work to be nice and user-friendly – these are the finishing works.
 Or frontend – using the IT speech.
-UX (user experience) and is UI (user interface) make our house (or app) functional – the dining room will not be far from the kitchen – and pretty.
+UX (user experience) and UI (user interface), on the other hand, make our house (or app) functional – the dining room will not be far from the kitchen – and pretty.

 6. Know that you don’t have to know everything